 Other tips for improving sleep quality include reducing stress levels through exercise or meditation, gently stretching before bedtime, and avoiding large meals late at night.
 By taking these simple steps, you can not only help deal with acute lower back pain but also improve the quality of your sleep so that you feel refreshed each morning.

 When Should You See a Doctor About Lower Back Pain

-If you are experiencing lower back pain that lasts for more than three months, it is important to seek medical attention right away.
-This type of chronic lower back pain can be the result of various underlying conditions, including damaged discs, arthritis, or pinched nerves.
-In addition to causing severe discomfort and restricting your range of motion, chronic inflammation in the lower back can also make it difficult for you to perform everyday tasks and care for yourself independently.
+If you are experiencing lower back pain lasting more than three months, it is essential to seek medical attention immediately.
+This chronic lower back pain can result from various underlying conditions, including damaged discs, arthritis, or pinched nerves.
+In addition to causing severe discomfort and restricting your range of motion, chronic inflammation in the lower back can make it difficult for you to perform everyday tasks and care for yourself independently.